skybitsnl/backsnap/README.md

 *Backsnap: kubernetes backups, chiropractor approved!*

 Backsnap helps performing off-site backups of persistent volumes in a Kubernetes cluster, for use in your disaster recovery scenarios.

+Backsnap by default assumes that all PVCs in your cluster should be backed up.
+No per-PVC object is necessary to start backing up any data.
+You can change this per PVC, per namespace or in operator configuration.

+## How does it work?

-It works by enumerating all PersistentVolumeClaims in your cluster, taking a point-in-time VolumeSnapshot of them, then using `restic` to take a backup of the snapshot.
+By default, Backsnap enumerates all PersistentVolumeClaims in your cluster, takes a point-in-time VolumeSnapshot of them, and uses `restic` to take a backup of the snapshot.

 By using VolumeSnapshots we are certain that a backup is internally consistant, which is important when backing up workloads such as databases.
 By using